ripta/drydock/README.md

 $ drydock ~/source/miniproject/drydock-definition.rb # expects a drydock-definition.rb
 ```

-Example `Drydockfile`s may be seen in `examples/`.
+**Example `Drydockfile`s may be seen in the `examples/` directory of the source repo.**

 ## Drydockfile Syntax

 As previously mentioned, Drydockfiles are ruby.
 The contents of Drydockfile are
-evaluated in the context of an instance of `Drydock::Project`; you can refer to
+evaluated in the context of an instance of {Drydock::Project}; you can refer to
-the documentation for it for more in-depth information.
+the documentation for it for more in-depth information on each instruction.

 Because Drydockfiles are ruby, most constructs should work as-is: you can declare
 constants and refer to them later; call `Kernel#abort` to exit the program and